RollaProject/quant-protocol/dev-docs/CONTROLLER.md

 This is a public view function which calculates the amount of collateral required to mint an option or a spread.
 This method allows a relevant qToken to be used as collateral to mint another qToken to alleviate some of the collateral needed - known as a spread.

-1. If the user is using another option as collateral (not the 0 address) check the following:

-- Expiry of collateral qToken matches qToken to mint.
-- Underlying asset of collateral qToken matches qToken to mint.
-- Option type (Call or Put) of collateral qToken matches qToken to mint.
-- Oracle of collateral qToken matches qToken to mint.

-2. a) If the qToken being minted is a call (otherwise skip to 2b)

-//TODO

-- return { collateral: underlyingAsset, collateralAmount: }

-2. b) If the qToken being minted is a put:

-//TODO

 ### getPayout:

 This is a public view function which calculates the payout an option (qToken) will receive if exercised.